 Going from 12+ hours of work each day to, well, having nothing really planned, takes adjustments.
 Let me share with you how my day now unfolds.
+Spoiler alert, its a lot better than it was before.

 Truth be told, I rarely venture out of bed before 8am, often later, especially since my hernia operation and my ban on exercise.
 Coffee is the order of the day and until Malaysia we would stumble down to the beach-side Thai restaurant for the fix.
 In Thailand, coffee would be followed by breakfast of omelet and toast.
 Here in Malaysia I can score the coffee in bed ( thank you lovely wife) before we venture out for that amazing Indian dosa and vada breakfast meal.